 As stated previously, you must submit an IRS transcript or copy of your Federal individual income tax return for the most recent tax year.
 If you choose to rely on income from the three most recent tax years, you must submit an IRS transcript or copy of your Federal individual income tax return.
 If you were required to file a Federal income tax return for that tax year but did not do so, you must file all late returns with the IRS and attach an IRS transcript or copy of your late return and submit it with Form I-864.
 If you were not required to file a Federal income tax return under U.S. tax law because your income was too low, attach a typed or printed explanation.
-If you were not required to file a Federal including evidence of the exemption and how you are subject to it.
+If you were not required to file a Federal income tax return under U.S. tax law for any other reason, attach a typed or printed explanation including evidence of the exemption and how you are subject to it.
 Residence outside of the United States does not exempt U.S. citizens or lawful permanent residents from filing a U.S. Federal income tax return.
 See Filing Requirements in the IRS Form 1040 Filing Instructions to determine whether you were required to file.